-The following items are required:
+The primary class materials are:

-- Teaching notes: Students should download the teaching notes from Canvas before class.
-These are your primary reference materials for the class. - Case Materials and Assignments: All case readings and assignments are posted on Canvas.
+- Teaching notes: Students should download the lecture "Handouts" prior to class from Canvas before class.
+These contain the lecture notes with any in-class assignment solutions removed.
+After class I will post the complete "Lecture Notes" that also contain the solution to all in-class exercises. - Case Materials and Assignments: All case readings and assignments are posted on Canvas.
+We will discuss case solutions at length in class (and some problem set solutions).